NEXCOM’s Rich Honiball Receives Top Marketer Award

 Rich Honiball, Executive Vice President, Global Chief Merchandising & Marketing Officer for the Navy Exchange Service Command (NEXCOM) was awarded a 2021 OnCon Icon Award, Top 100 Marketer Award.
-The Navy Exchange Service Command (NEXCOM) is comprised of 14,000 personnel worldwide facilitating six business lines, NEX retail stores, the Navy Lodge Program, Telecommunications Program, Navy Clothing and Textile Research Facility, Ships Store Program and the Uniform Program Management Office.
-(U.S. Navy photo by NEXCOM Public Affairs/Released)
+The 2021 Awards were presented virtually at OnCon 2021 on Jan.
+20, 2021.

+“We are thrilled that OnCon and marketing executives have recognized what we have known all along, that our NEXCOM marketing team, led by Rich, drives innovation and creative marketing strategies that stand shoulder to shoulder with the top organizations in the world,” said retired Rear Adm.
+Robert J. Bianchi, Chief Executive Officer of NEXCOM.
+“Rich and his team’s ability to pivot and change plans mid-stream during the pandemic, while always keeping our customers first and foremost in our minds, is what helps us to continually raise the bar in serving our Navy community.
+Our military members, reservists, retirees, veterans and their family members benefit greatly from Rich’s expertise and experience.”

+The OnCon Icon Awards recognize the top professionals and vendors in the entire world in the categories of marketing, human resources and legal.
+The OnCon Top 100 Marketer Award is given to an executive who has made a considerable impact on their organization and made strong contributions to their professional community through thought leadership.

 |Date Taken: